 This free online grammar checker or proofreader helps writers count words, check spelling, check grammar and punctuation, check paraphrasing, improve word choice, self-assess the use of target structures, and master English pronunciation.
-It also trains learners and novice teachers to become better proofreaders with an error correction game on the My Profile page.
+It also trains learners and novice teachers to become better proofreaders with an error correction game on the Error Correction Games page.
 This website is 100% free to use, and membership is free.
 What follows is a list of its features.
 At the bottom of the page, there are a series of frequently asked questions. that you may find useful or interesting.

 To check your word count, copy-paste your text into the text area above and click Word Count.
 The results will appear below the text area.
 Knowing the number of words in your essay, blog post, article, report, academic paper, short story, or book will help you respect the minimum and maximum limits set by your professor, editor, or client.
 The word counter will also count your sentences and calculate your sentence length.
 This feature is useful if you are aiming for a more conversational style with a shorter average sentence length, or if you are aiming for a more academic style with longer sentences.
 For details on what is counted and what is not, see the Word Counter page.